CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ...
 ```

-If you set the link speed for a port and set auto-negotiation `off`, the link comes up with auto-negotiation `off` and force mode is set.
+If you set the link speed for a port and set auto-negotiation `disabled`, the link comes up with auto-negotiation `disabled` and force mode is set.
 The switch does not advertise the configured link speed setting to the other side of the connection.

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces